Emerald2240/postit/README.md

 ```bash
 node app.js
 ```
-- To start the server in development with nodemon running type:
+- To start the server in development with nodemon running, run this command:
  ```bash
  npm run dev
  ```